homotopy-io/homotopy-rs/README.md

 ## Development server

 From the root of the project, run `cargo make serve`.
-This will build the app into `/dist`, and concurrently run a development server on http://localhost:8080, which refreshes whenever the code changes.
+This will build the app into `/dist`, and concurrently run a development server on http://localhost:5000, which refreshes whenever the code changes.
-Alternatively, the project can be built with `nix build`, with the development server invoked by `devserver --path result/`, where `result/` is the nix-build output folder.
+Alternatively, the project can be built with `nix build`, with the development server invoked by `sfz -r result/`, where `result/` is the nix-build output folder.

 ## Nix & GitHub Actions